-Dr. Ponni V. Perumalswami is an Assistant Professor of Medicine in the Division of Liver Diseases at the Mount Sinai School of Medicine.
-She earned her B.S. from the University of Michigan, graduating with honors.
+Dr. Ponni V. Perumalswami is an Associate Professor of Medicine in the Division of Liver Diseases at the Mount Sinai School of Medicine.
+She earned her B.S. from the University of Michigan, graduating with honors and an M.D. from Wayne State University of School of Medicine.
 She completed her Internal Medicine residency at George Washington University.
 She went on to complete fellowship training in Gastroenterology at New York University and a Transplant Hepatology fellowship at the Mount Sinai Medical Center.

 Dr. Perumalswami's areas of clinical interest include cirrhosis, acute/chronic liver diseases and liver transplantation.
 Her research program focuses on community outreach for hepatitis B and C screening and linking patients to care.
 She is an investigator for many ongoing clinical trials evaluating the safety and efficacy of new antiviral treatments for chronic hepatitis B and C.